50 Gifts Under $50 For Photographers

 - Download images at super-speed with the Lexar Professional USB 3.0 Dual Slot Memory Card Reader.
 It supports SDXC, SDHC, SD and CompactFlash at up to UDMA 7 speeds.
 Needs a computer with USB 3.0 ports to get the maximum speed.
 For USB 2.0, the pocket-size ioGear SD Reader supports SDXC, SDHC and SD cards, plus their Micro versions directly without adaptor.

-- Download images to a computer, an Android or an iPhone without touching your camera with an Eye-Fi 8GB Mobile X2 SDHC card.
-Connects to a networked computer using WiFi at up to 802.11n speed.
+- Download images to a computer, an Android or an iPhone without touching your camera with a Toshiba FlashAir or an Eye-Fi 8GB Mobi WiFi SDHC card.
+The Eye-Fi connects to a networked computer using WiFi at up to 802.11n speed.
 Even includes a USB card reader and apps for both Android and iOS.
 Works with a most SD-compatible cameras, confirm with the manufacturer's website before buying.

 - Enjoy your photos constantly changing before you with the Viewsonic 8" Super-Slim digital photo frame.
 This LED-backlit frame has an 800x600 resolution and supports SDHC/SD cards.

 - Print new photos and scan old ones in with the Canon PIXMA MP499 Wireless All-in-One Printer.
 Prints color images at up to 4800 x 1200 DPI resolution using dye inks or 600 x 600 DPI black and white images using a pigment ink.
 Scans at 2400 x 1200 DPI up to letter-sized documents.